 Jimmy Westlake: A river of stars

-Eridanus is the sixth largest constellation in our sky.
-To locate the celestial river, start with the star Cursa near Orion's foot and connect the dots toward the right, or west, tracing out an enormous backward letter 'S.' These meandering curves in the river are as large as Orion but composed of fainter stars.
-Eridanus then flows straight down below the southern horizon and out of our view.
+To locate the celestial river, Eridanus, looate the star Cursa near Orion’s foot and connect the dots toward the right, or west, to trace out an enormous backward letter “S.” The “S” shape is every bit as large as Orion but is composed of fainter stars.
+Eridanus then flows straight down below the southern horizon and out of view.
+Overall, Eridanus the River is the sixth largest constellation in our sky.

-Folks living below the latitude of 32 degrees north get to see the bright star Achernar that marks the pool at the end of the river.
-That's roughly the latitude of Savannah, Ga., Midland, Texas, and San Diego.
-The entire state of Colorado is too far north to get a glimpse of Achernar, the sky's 10th brightest star.
+Folks living below latitude 32 degrees N get to see the bright star Achernar that marks the pool at the end of the river.
+That’s roughly the latitude of Midland, Texas, and Savannah, Ga.
+The entire state of Colorado is too far north to get a glimpse of Achernar, the sky’s tenth brightest star.

-The unassuming little star Epsilon Eridani is an interesting star for a couple of reasons.
-It is the closest solar analog, or twin of the sun, to our solar system and as such has been used in science fiction stories as a home for extraterrestrial beings.
-It is known to possess at least two planets of its own.
-However, planets orbiting Epsilon Eridani probably would not host intelligent life forms, in spite of what science fiction authors might have us believe.
-The star system is relatively young — only half a billion years old — compared to 4.6 billion years old for Earth.
+The unassuming star Epsilon Eridani is an important star for a couple of reasons.
+After Sirius, the Dog Star, Epsilon Eridani is the second-closest star to our solar system visible with the unaided eye from Colorado.
+It has often been used in science fiction stories because it is a slightly cooler version of the sun and is known to possess at least two planets of its own.
+Planets orbiting Epsilon Eridani probably would not bear intelligent life forms, in spite of what science fiction authors might think, because the system is relatively young, only half a billion years old, compared to 4.6-billion years old for Earth.